haberdashPI/vscode-master-key/notes.md

-- NOTE: it's not clear the `userSettings` are actually getting passed to VSCode, I should debug this (would help with speed of tests as well)
+- NOTE: it's not clear the `userSettings` are actually getting passed to VSCode, I should debug this (would help with speed of tests as well) -- seems like I can't pass options to vscode (at least in web mode) -- workaround: use webpack compile options to change settings -- TODO: verify that the settings were actually applied

 - setting up wdio:
   - some basic motion tests work
-    - but: typing is flaky, it doesn't always work implementing function that reviews the status bar to verify that the key was really pressed
+    - just finished: waiting until keys indicate that they've been pressed
-- TODO: now that our framework is working better, make some tests for the command palette
+- TODO: now that our framework is working a little better, make some tests for the command palette

 - debugging existing tests: